1.0 Introduction

 2.0 Post Upgrade Checks

-After the Fortanix DSM software is upgraded on your machine, perform the following steps to check if the cert-manager is upgraded successfully:
+After the Fortanix DSM software is upgraded on your machine, perform the following steps to check if cert-manager is upgraded successfully:

 Run the following command to check for all the resources in the cert-manager namespace: